 Long before I became a photographer, I had a lifelong obsession with lavender fields and this month I finally made it to Valensole, a beautiful commune in Provence, France.
-I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine, taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.
+I spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine.
+While also taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.

-I rented a room through airbnb in a beautiful 100 year old house owned by an artist in Manosque (a small village about 20 minutes away from the fields) and drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday, determined to create something pretty.
+I rented a room through airbnb in a beautiful 100 year old house owned by an artist in Manosque (a small village about 20 minutes away from the fields).
+I drove around the rustic countryside roads and the tiny old villages from morning till sundown everyday, determined to create something pretty.

-Beside being incredibly beautiful—and the perfect location for stunning travel and Instagram pics—these fields are one of the most peaceful places I’ve ever seen, and some stillness and tranquillity were much needed after the last few months of non-stop work in NYC and experiencing the inevitable burnout that life in the city inflicts upon you.
+Beside being incredibly beautiful—and the perfect location for stunning travel and Instagram pics—these fields are one of the most peaceful places I’ve ever seen.
+Some stillness and tranquillity were much needed after the last few months of non-stop work in NYC and experiencing the inevitable burnout that life in the city inflicts upon you.

 A FEW PHOTOGRAPHY TIPS